-The Exceptional Student Services Team is comprised Andrea Cook, Meg Marks, and Rita Colotti.
-They oversee programs for all students with IEPs and are responsible for screening incoming students for special needs and conducting evaluations for special education when necessary.
+The Exceptional Student Services Team oversees programs for all students with IEPs and are responsible for screening incoming students for special needs and conducting evaluations for special education when necessary.

 Questions or concerns about curriculum should be directed to the Assistant Headmaster.